mingfujacky/Lecture-Big-Data/ch08_distributed_computing.md

 # Rich APIs
 ![Spark Core Abstractions](https://miro.medium.com/v2/resize:fit:1074/format:webp/1*pDcp95CW4AtS_J6GZ-Blrg.png)

-# Data Abstractions in Spark
+# Data Abstractions (Structure) in Spark
 - **RDD (Resilient Distributed Datasets)**: The fundamental abstraction representing a fault-tolerant, parallelizable collection of distributed elements.
 - **DataFrame**: A higher-level abstraction that organizes data into a tabular format with named fields (similar to a relational database table or Pandas DataFrame).
-- **Dataset**: A strongly-typed, object-oriented API that combines the benefits of RDDs and DataFrames, providing type safety and optimized execution.
+- Dataset: A strongly-typed, object-oriented API that combines the benefits of RDDs and DataFrames, providing type safety and optimized execution.

 # RDD (1/2)
 RDD (Resilient Distributed Datasets) is a Spark's **fundamental abstraction**, representing a fault-tolerant, parallelizable collection of distributed elements.
 Similar to Arrays or Lists